rsadiq/logo/README.md

 how to run:
 write the following command in terminal(Linux) or command prompt(Windows) to run the detector python pepsi_logo_detector.py --testimage testimage.jpg
+# thanks to pyimagesearch for alot of good tutorials